 What are the treatments for alcohol use disorder?

 Individuals with AUD can benefit from an inpatient or outpatient treatment program, depending on the severity of their addiction and dependence.
 These treatment centers provide patients with medically assisted treatment in conjunction with behavioral therapy and education on relapse prevention and positive coping skills.
 These treatment centers also provide patients with access to support groups such as Alcoholics Anonymous (AA) and medical assistance in treating co-occurring disorders.

 While outpatient treatment remains ideal for those with a mild form of alcohol dependence or addiction, patients with moderate to severe addiction would require treatment at an inpatient treatment center as they would require medical assistance to help alleviate alcohol withdrawal symptoms and additional support to remain sober.

 Patients who complete inpatient and/or outpatient treatment are highly advised to seek further treatment through aftercare support to help maintain recovery.

 Is treatment for alcohol use disorder effective?

 Receiving treatment for AUD is an effective way to overcome alcohol dependence and prolong sobriety.
 However, it is vital that we understand the chronic nature of this relapsing disease and understand the need for continuous treatment to maintain recovery.

 The chances of relapsing remain high for those who suffer from alcoholism.
-However, it is important to simply see it as a temporary setback rather than a failure.
-According to the National Institute on Alcohol Abuse and Alcoholism, Experiencing a relapse does not necessarily mean you are unable to recover; it simply means you require additional support and guidance.
+However, it’s important to simply see it as a temporary setback rather than a failure.
+According to the National Institute on Alcohol Abuse and Alcoholism, experiencing a relapse does not necessarily mean you are unable to recover; it simply means you require additional support and guidance.
 Understanding your triggers and improving your coping skills during alcoholism treatment can help you be more successful in your journey to recovery.